shashankshekhardehradun/Backend-Challenge/README.md

 ## Node.js Backend Challenge: Insurance Policy Quote Integration

 ### Scenario:
-You work for CaliSafe Insurance, a fictitious insurance company in California.
+You work for UTSafe Insurance, a fictitious insurance company in Utha.
 Your task is to create a backend service that integrates with an external insurance dispatcher API, fetches quotes based on user input, and returns the best three quotes to the front-end.

 ### Requirements: